dusking/fundo/README.md

 # FundO Application

-A web application written in Java, using Spring Boot and maven.
+A web application written in Java 18.0.2, using Spring Boot v3.0.0 with Tomcat as the servlet container.
 The app uses Spring Data MongoDB.

 ## Application Functionality